algosup/2022-2023-project-2-factory-display-Project-4-group/Functionnal.md

 - **ANSSI** : Abreviation of "**A**gence **N**ationale de la **S**écurité des **S**ystèmes d'**I**nformation"

+- **PBKDF2** : This is an encryption method used to reduce vulnerability of brute-force attacks.

+- **Brute-force attack** : A brute-force attack consists of an attacker submitting many passwords or passphrases (sequence of words) with the hope of eventually guessing correctly.

 # Introduction

 [Jacobi](https://www.jacobi.net), a company located in Vierzon, needs a communication tool that could send informations based on  what the user requests, in order to facilitate the information transmission between employees.
 Jacobi has their head office in Paris.